 Even if a job is not directly related, emphasize specific accomplishments that demonstrate your capabilities.
 If you’re a recent graduate or have limited work experience, highlight relevant coursework, research papers, or case studies.

-The same is true of omitting jobs from applications.
-If you’re completing a job application form and are asked to list every position, you should do so.
+If you’re completing a job application form and are asked to list every position, it is necessary to be meticulous and list every position you’ve had.

 Security clearance processes involve extensive background checks.
 Omitting jobs can lead to discrepancies that may raise red flags during these checks.